Skip to main content

 When a contractor commits fraud against the government by misreporting wages and benefits, it’s unfair to others who are complying with the law.
 Additionally, those who knowingly allow DBA violations to continue are complicit in the exploitation of low-wage workers.
 In order to maintain fairness in government funded contract work, employees who are aware of violations must report them.

 Under the False Claims Act, employees who report workers who are committing fraud against the government have whistleblower protections.
 Additionally, those who hire an attorney to initiate a qui tam lawsuit under the False Claims Act might be eligible to receive a whistleblower reward.
-These awards might be anywhere from 10 to 25 percent of fraudulent money, depending on the case.
+These awards might be anywhere from 10% to 25% of fraudulent money, depending on the case.
 Price Armstrong has recovered more than $12 million in whistleblower awards from fraud cases against government contractors.

 If you know or suspect your employer is violating DBA regulations, you need to contact a Davis Bacon Act fraud whistleblower attorney as soon as possible.
 Price Armstrong remains dedicated to holding companies accountable for fraud and protecting whistleblowers from negative consequences.
 Additionally, the skilled legal team at Price Armstrong includes diligent litigators who will aggressively pursue the best outcome in your case.